 We work closely with schools, community organisations and government departments to support young people and their families access the services they need to achieve a more peaceful home environment.

 Reconnect services are free.
 Those interested can contact the service directly or be referred by community groups and agencies.

-Geelong Reconnect is a joint initiative between MacKillop Family Services and Barwon Child Youth and Family.
+Geelong Reconnect in Barwon is a joint initiative between MacKillop Family Services and Barwon Child Youth and Family.
 Our Reconnect program is funded by the Federal Department of Social Services.